zkpt-org/dashboard-frontend/README.md

 Data needs to be fed into each of the dials.
 Currently, it is randomly assigning values.
 You can alter the behavior in glance.js, the updateReadings() function.

 ### Line Graph & Key
+The graph is loading its data from glance.tsv.
+This should be connected to your data layer.
-The clicking on the key should alter the line graph t show or hide a particular data feed (currently unimplemented).
+The clicking on the key should alter the line graph to show or hide a particular data feed (currently unimplemented).
-I may do further work on the graph as we have found a [ better example to adapt ](http://bl.ocks.org/bobmonteverde/2070123)
+I may do further work on the graph as we have found a [ better example to adapt ](http://bl.ocks.org/bobmonteverde/2070123).
+So best to work on this when that portion is redone.

 ### Events